 Michigan requires workers' disability compensation from your first employee, including part-time workers, with no minimum hours threshold.
 This makes Michigan stricter than Ohio's three-employee minimum.
 Purchase coverage before your first hire's start date, as operating without coverage leaves you liable for employee injury costs and state penalties.

-How do I get a COI fast—and what coverage limits do clients/landlords usually want?
+How do I get a COI fast?
+What coverage limits do clients/landlords usually want?

-Contact your insurer or use your online portal to request a certificate of insurance, and most issue COIs within 24 to 48 hours.
-Clients and landlords demand $1 million per occurrence and $2 million aggregate for general liability, with their name as additional insured.
+Contact your insurer or use your online portal to request a certificate of insurance (COI).
+Most insurers issue COIs within 24 to 48 hours.
+Clients and landlords demand $1 million per occurrence and $2 million aggregate for general liability, with them named as additional insured.
 Confirm specific requirements before requesting your certificate.

 About Mark Fitzpatrick